'Modern Warfare 2' Hardcore Mode release date and what to expect

 Hardcore Mode is a harder version of the playlists found in Call of Duty multiplayer.
 It generally involves a reduced HUD, and significantly reduced health.
 For the past few entries, most modes have been available as a Hardcore (Tier 1) playlist pick.
 We’ll have to wait for confirmation on the modes included this time around.

-“A Tier 1 Playlist is designated within a Playlist’s name and offers a more challenging experience compared to traditional Multiplayer.
-Operators have less health and limited HUD elements, and friendly fire is on.
-These elements are consistent in all game modes that support the Tier 1 variant.”

-That’s all you need to know about when Tier 1 playlists (Hardcore Mode) is being added to Modern Warfare 2.
+That’s all you need to know about when Hardcore Mode is being added to Modern Warfare 2.
 For more on the game be sure to check out our guide on the best Modern Warfare 2 weapons to use in multiplayer.
 Then there’s our look at the voice cast for the campaign mode.

 Elsewhere in gaming, Xbox head Phil Spencer has again reiterated that Call of Duty will still be coming to PlayStation consoles following Microsoft’s proposed acquisition of Activision Blizzard.